redox-os/website/content/news/this-month-260131.md

 - (libc) Jeremy Soller implemented signal mask handling in the `epoll_pwait()` function
 - (libc) 4lDO2 fixed some POSIX signals bugs
 - (libc) Anhad Singh improved POSIX threads destructor compliance
-- (libc) Anahd Singh fixed an allocator difference between relibc and dynamic linker which caused undefined behavior
+- (libc) Anhad Singh fixed an allocator difference between relibc and the dynamic linker which caused undefined behavior
-- (libc) Anhad Singh fixed undefined symbol index in `TPOFF` which fixed random errors/page faults in `rustc`
+- (libc) Anhad Singh implemented handling of undefined symbol index in the `TPOFF` relocation to fix random `rustc` errors/page faults
 - (libc) Anhad Singh fixed a thread creation race condition which caused a panic in programs
 - (libc) Anhad Singh fixed some missing `unsafe` declarations
-- (libc) Anhad Singh fixed the `memcmp()` function alignment
+- (libc) Anhad Singh fixed `memcmp()` to use `read_unaligned` where alignment is not guaranteed
-- (libc) Anhad Singh fixed the `make all` command not triggering a rebuild when the dynamic linker, `redoxt-rt`, and `redox-ioctl` sources changed
+- (libc) Anhad Singh fixed the `make all` command not triggering a rebuild when the dynamic linker, `redox-rt`, and `redox-ioctl` sources changed
 - (libc) Anhad Singh fixed build log message colours
 - (libc) Anhad Singh did a cleanup in POSIX threads mutex code
 - (libc) Wildan Mubarok implemented the `malloc_usable_size()` function to allow efficient pointer memory allocation and improve `malloc` leaks debugging